timmycodes88/router-pro/README.md

 NOTE 2: Every Function should have a JSDoc

-## Step by Step Guide to using Route Hooks
+## Step by Step Guide to using Our Custom Route Hooks

 ### 0. Look into the JSDoc's of the route to see the Data and Actions you can use on this page